-Around 75% of people in Africa depend on kerosene
+Around 79% of people in developing nations depend on kerosene or other burning light

 Living with a kerosene lamp:

 is like smoking 40 cigarettes a day